 Closing the Account Too Early

 The most common error is rushing to click "Delete."
 You should monitor the inbox for at least 6 to 12 months.
-This allows you to catch annual subscription renewals, final tax documents, and notifications regarding 401k and IRA After Death (Practical Steps and Documents).
+This allows you to catch annual subscription renewals, final tax documents, and notifications regarding retirement accounts and other financial assets.

 Thinking a Will Covers Everything

-Standard wills often lack the specific "magic language" required by tech companies to bypass federal privacy laws like the Stored Communications Act.
-In 2025, ensure your legal documents explicitly grant "Power of Disclosure" for digital content to your executor.
+Standard wills often lack the specific language tech companies look for before disclosing the contents of communications, given federal privacy laws like the Stored Communications Act.
+Work with an attorney to ensure your estate documents explicitly grant your executor authority over digital content and the disclosure of electronic communications.

 Relying Solely on a List of Passwords

 Even if you have a list of passwords, Two-Factor Authentication (2FA) can block your access.
-If a code is sent to the deceased’s phone, and that phone line has been disconnected (see Cancelling Phone Contract), you will be locked out.
+If a code is sent to the deceased’s phone and that phone line has already been disconnected, you may be locked out—so keep the phone line active until digital accounts are settled.

 Frequently Asked Questions